-The genuine WatchDog.exe file is a software component of Motorola Phone Tools by Motorola.
+The genuine Watchdog.exe file is a software component of Motorola Phone Tools by Motorola.

 Motorola Phone Tools is a utility software for managing Motorola phones through a PC.
 Watchdog.exe runs a process that detects when a phone is connected to the computer using a USB port.
 This is not an essential Windows process and can be disabled if known to create problems.
 Motorola Phone Tools lets users transfer photos, videos, documents and contacts between the phone and PC, or from phone to phone.
 The program can be also used to create ringtones, download drivers, updates, and help troubleshoot Motorola phones.
 Motorola Phone Tools is available for the Windows platform.
 Motorola was an American telecommunications corporation that began in Chicago, Illinois as Galvin Manufacturing Corporation in 1928.
 In 1943, the company went public and the name was changed to Motorola in 1947.
 At this time, Motorola's primary business was manufacturing and selling televisions and radios.
 With Explorer 1, Motorola began providing radio equipment for NASA for decades including during the 1969 moon landing.
 In 2011, Motorola split into two separate companies, Motorola Mobility and Motorola Solutions, after having lost $4.3 Billion from 2007 to 2009.